How you can keep young people safer online over the Christmas period ... and beyond!

 Parental controls can be a great tool to help protect young people online, and should be installed on any new device that they use.
 Give parents and carers the information they need to use these controls effectively by signposting them to this Thinkuknow article.

-Let parents and carers know that they’ll find plenty of further advice and support on how to keep their child safe online at Thinkuknow.co.uk/parents.
+Let them know that they’ll find plenty of further advice and support on how to keep their child safe online on our parents website.

 2. Start a conversation about communicating safely online